daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_07_explore_defender_apps.md

 1. While on the Cloud apps settings page, it's worth spending a few minutes also exploring some of the other Cloud Discovery settings.
     1. Select **Conditional Access App Control apps** and note the description, "The Conditional Access App Control adds real-time monitoring and control capabilities for your apps."
-    1. Select Microsoft Information Protection, speak to the available settings.
+    1. Select **Microsoft Information Protection**, speak to the available settings.
     1. Explore others at will.
 Call out the level of integration and flexibility.

 1. Return to the Cloud Discovery dashboard, by selecting **Cloud Discovery** from the left-most navigation panel.